WIT-IEEE-MATE-ROV/motor-control-2019/README.md

 c has a servo.h library

 How servos work:
+http://www.basicx.com/Products/robotbook/servo%20intro.pdf (supper good if you want to understand whats going on) also has programing tips at the end (they are in C)

 send pulses to the servo's control board
 Servos interpret pulse width as positions each position along the arc traced out by the rotating shaft has a corresponding pulse width